RealA10N/usm/README.md

 If a type field is initialized more than once, the value of the whole structure is undefined (that is, including other fields).

+## Similar Projects<a name="similar-projects"></a>

+### LLVM<a name="llvm"></a>

+[LLVM] is a fully fledge compiler backend, originally developed by Apple and used in the *clang* C/C++ compiler and the rust's compiler *rustc*.

+### QBE<a name="qbe"></a>

+[QBE] (Quick Backend) is a compiler backend that

+> aims to provide 70% of the performance of industrial optimizing compilers in
+> 10% of the code

+It's goal is very similar to USM's goal.
+It aims to be a hobby-scale, small backend.
+However, it still differs from USM:

+- QBE is not type safe.
+It also lacks in it's custom type definition support.
+- QBE is less flexible: it defines a very limited instruction set and only 4 basic types.
+- QBE is not an assembler: it generates assembler textual code.
+It QBE slower, not self contained, and harder to port and use for cross compilation.

+### MIR<a name="mir"></a>

+[MIR] (Medium Internal Representation) is a lightweight IR backend, which mainly used to implement JITs.

+It looks mature and decent in terms of generated code, and speed.

 [^1]: A unicode whitespace character is one that has the ["WSpace=Y" property].
     For reference, see [Go's unicode.IsSpace standard function].